My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 • Other topics.

-So I tried Udemy.
+I tried Udemy as a platform to share.
 In this online setting, my lectures are planned, recorded, and then available for anyone who desires to see it, anywhere in the world.
 The content I have built over the years becomes available to more people.
-Maybe they will benefit from it?
-And I don't have to grade, which is my least favorite aspect of formal education teaching!
+Maybe they will benefit from it.

 Value for the student